Dornier Do 217: Flying the Do 217 M-1

 In October 1945 British Captain Eric Brown undertook full handling trials with a Do 217 M-1 WNr 56158 at RAF Farnborough.
 He recalled a distinctly "underwhelming" experience.

 Brown recalled that he took off with full power of some 2,700 rpm and the lightly loaded Do 217 M left the runway at 160 km/h.
 Brown held a shallow climb, waiting to reach 200 km/h before retracting the undercarriage.
 Brown timed the time it took to retract, which was between 30 and 40 seconds.

 At 150 m he reduced power to 2,500 rpm and raised the flaps at about 230 km/h.
 With the flaps up a climbing speed of 230 km/h was established giving a rate of "very moderate proportions".

-While in cruising mode, Brown took the Dornier to 5500 m and with the tail at +2 degrees angle of incidence, gave it a top speed of 523 km/h, true air speed.
+At cruising speed, Brown took the Dornier to 5500 m and with the tail at +2 degrees angle of incidence, gave it a top speed of 523 km/h, true air speed.

 Brown stated the aircraft was very stable about all three axes, and the controls were well harmonised and effective, and not unduly heavy for bomber operations.
 At the other end of the speed range, stall occurred at 154 km/h, and was characterised by a gentle nose-down pitch.

-At this stage Brown tried the Dornier's single-engine performance and this "proved decidedly unimpressive".
+Brown tried the Dornier's single-engine performance and this "proved decidedly unimpressive".
 It underlined that the aircraft was underpowered.
 Above 1500 m, height could not be maintained at 2,300 rpm and its ceiling was barely 7600 m.
 Brown reverted to "normal power", and decided to "chance his arm" (risk) on a dive-bombing procedure in what he described as a "ponderous aeroplane".

-Brown made a straight dive to 700 km/h, the maximum permitted below 3000 m in order to get a feel for the controls, which began to stiffen considerably.
+Brown made a straight dive to 700 km/h, the maximum permitted below 3000 m to get a feel for the controls, which began to stiffen considerably.
 The engine revolutions built to 2,750 during the dive causing a lot of noise.
 Brown pulled the aircraft out of its dive though it called for a "good full-blooded heave" on the control column.